go4tech-au/cloud-internal-devops/README.md

 - For **Microsoft Windows** platform get the proper installer from https://nodejs.org/en/download/ .
 Normally the Windows Installer (.msi) 64-bit version

-- For **MacOS** platform using Homebrew, open a terminal command line and run:
+- For **macOS** platform using Homebrew, open a terminal command line and run:

 ```javascript
 brew install node